Freedom in the many-worlds interpretation: Conclusions

+I tried to take a rather prudent position, by separating the physical from the metaphysical assumptions involved in what is understood by free-will.
+In this spirit of prudence and epistemic modesty, I prefer to say that I don't know what free-will is, other than my own subjective experience of freedom, which informs, as in the case of anyone else, my views on this issue.
+But even with this provision, it is possible to analyze what types of free-will are consistent with MWI.

+I want to emphasize again that libertarian free-will depends on whether the brain is able to use quantum indeterminism or the branching resulting from decoherence, as a resource in the decision-making processes.
+Compatibilist free-will depends on whether the brain is able to realize a chain of commands able to lead to the desired outcomes, even if noise or genuine indeterminism interfere with its actions.
+The article should be understood with these provisions, and with the provision that the physical structures don't have more to bring to the table than whether their behavior is deterministic or not, and retrocausal or not.

-\emph{Disclaimer.} I don't know what free-will is, beyond my subjective experience of freedom.
-While I defended its compatibility with MWI, I only expressed some personal views about logical possibilities, using as a starting point Nicolas Gisin's excellently written, very concise article.
+While I defended the compatibility of free-will with MWI, I only expressed some personal views about logical possibilities, using as a starting point Nicolas Gisin's excellently written, very concise article.
+In my opinion, there is much agreement between my views and his with respect to getting a chance to have free-will even in an apparantely deterministic but incompletely specified universe.
+The disagreements come with respect to MWI, about which I argue that it supports free-will.

+In making the case for the compatibility of free-will in MWI, but also when expressing cautions, I brought some arguments that, to my best understanding, are novel: